-Game session times and occurrences will vary.
-The more point rewards given, the faster the characters will develop.
+Game session times and occurrences vary by group.
+The more rewards given that allow characters to develop, the faster the characters will advance.
 This pace determines the challenges they will face and set the difficulty of play.
-Keep this in mind.
 If you have a group that meets 2-3 times a week, the life-cycle development of the characters is going to be fast.
-It is suggested that lower CP rewards be given and higher AP.
-Place them in situations where they need the AP to survive and focus
+It is suggested that fewer permanent rewards be given and more per session/encounter rewards be given.
+Place them in situations where they need the these to survive and focus

 Allocated CP Rewards: A GM rewards a character with a CP to allocate towards something specific.
 Perhaps they were very lucky and made 9 of 10 PER checks,